The Federal Reserve and Monetary

 neither.
 Although the public can cause changes in both, most

-changes in them are the result of the Federal Reserve System
+changes in them were the result of the Federal Reserve

 The first policy tool, which has not been used as a tool